Durenlab/LINGER/docs/scNN.md

 |susScr11|pig|Sus_scrofa|Sscrofa11|
 |fr3|fugu|Takifugu_rubripes|FUGU5|
 |xenTro9|frog|Xenopus_tropicalis|Xenopus_tropicalis_v9|
-## Download the general gene regulatory network
+## Download the provided data
-We provide the general gene regulatory network, please download the data first.
+We provide the TSS location for the above genome and the motif information.
 ```sh
 Datadir=/path/to/LINGER/# the directory to store the data please use the absolute directory.
 Example: Datadir=/zfs/durenlab/palmetto/Kaya/SC_NET/code/github/combine/data/
 mkdir $Datadir